scivm/picrawler/docs/getting_started.rst

 PiCloud Setup
 -------------

-Before using PiCrawler, it is neccessary to configure the PiCloud API key.
+Before using PiCrawler, it is neccessary to configure API key of PiCloud.

 .. code-block:: python